7 Tips to Calm Back-to-School Jitters

 - Talk.
 Kids of all ages do well when they can talk through what’s coming up.
 Talk with a child headed to the first day of kindergarten to help them understand what it will be like.
 Ask your older kids how they feel about going back to school.
-Acknowledge that they may be feeling nervous to start junior high or high school.
+Acknowledge that they may be feeling nervous to start junior high or high school especially now during the continued stress created by COVID.
 Give them a chance to ask questions.
 You can tell them what you remember about your school days—but it’s best to keep it positive!

 - Practice.
 No matter which school year they’re starting, kids can benefit from practice!
 If they’re starting middle school, head over to school with their schedule and practice walking from class to class.
 If they’re given a locker, practice opening a combination lock at home—do this together until it’s easy for them.
 For an elementary school child, simply walking through the school to see where they’ll eat lunch and have recess can help calm their jitters and make it all seem more fun.
 For all kids, practice walking, biking, or driving their route to school.

 - Remind.
 Talking about positive experiences can help reassure your child.
-Ask what went well the year before?
-Are there friends they haven’t seen all summer who will be fun to connect with on the first day?
+Ask what went well at school before?
+Are there friends they haven’t seen for a long time who will be fun to connect with on the first day?

 - Act early.
 Was last year rough?
 Then talk with your child about how you’ll help make this year better.
 Start early by scheduling meetings with teachers and counselors to set a positive tone for a new year.
 Volunteer to help out in your child’s school or classroom.
 Remind your child that no matter what you’re there for them at the end of every day.

 - Connect.
 Before that first day comes around, arrange to have your child spend time with other kids in their class.
 Arrange an afternoon at the park with a group in the same kindergarten class.
-Take a group of your upcoming seventh grader’s friends on an end of summer adventure, maybe to the pool or movies!
+Take a group of your upcoming seventh grader’s friends on an end of summer socially distanced adventure!
 Ask if they want to include some new friends?

 Disclaimer: If you have an emergency medical condition, call 911 or go to the nearest hospital.
 An emergency medical condition is any of the following: (1) a medical condition that manifests itself by acute symptoms of sufficient severity (including severe pain) such that you could reasonably expect the absence of immediate medical attention to result in serious jeopardy to your health or body functions or organs; (2) active labor when there isn't enough time for safe transfer to a Plan hospital (or designated hospital) before delivery, or if transfer poses a threat to your (or your unborn child's) health and safety, or (3) a mental disorder that manifests itself by acute symptoms of sufficient severity such that either you are an immediate danger to yourself or others, or you are not immediately able to provide for, or use, food, shelter, or clothing, due to the mental disorder.
 This information is not intended to diagnose health problems or to take the place of specific medical advice or care you receive from your physician or other health care professional.
 If you have persistent health problems, or if you have additional questions, please consult with your doctor.
 If you have questions or need more information about your medication, please speak to your pharmacist.
 Kaiser Permanente does not endorse the medications or products mentioned.
 Any trade names listed are for easy identification only.